-You also receive coverage for generic drugs during the Coverage Gap Stage.
-You pay either the copayments listed in the chart below or 25% of the cost for generic drugs, whichever is lower.
+You also receive some coverage for generic drugs.
+You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
 For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.